cloudwego/cloudwego.github.io/content/en/docs/kitex/Best Practice/error_handle.md

 ---
-title: "Error Handle Best Practice"
+title: "Error Handle"
-linkTitle: "Error Handle Best Practice"
+linkTitle: "Error Handle"
 weight: 3
 date: 2024-02-18
-description: >
+keywords: ["RPC exception ", "Business exception", "Best Practice"]
+description: In addition to RPC exceptions provided by the framework by default, Kitex also provides business exceptions for users to set.
+This doc focuses on best practices for RPC exceptions and business exceptions.

 ---